 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Naples air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Bergamo is currently 6.4 times the WHO annual air quality guideline value

 Good 40 US AQI

 |Monday, Dec 12|

 Good 29 US AQI

 Good 36 US AQI